pvkabaila/CustomGaussQuadrature.jl/README.md

 and $x_i = \varphi(y_i)$.
 To summarize, we
 approximate the inner product $(u, v)$ by the right-hand side of (4).
-All that the user needs to provide is a Julia function to evaluate $f$.

 Consider the case that either $-\infty = a$ or $b = \infty$, or both.
 It was found that the computation of the $w_i$'s using